OUR TEAM

 Sean Taft-Morales (they/them)

-FLASH FOXY EDUCATION • TRAD SKILLS CLINICS
+FLASH FOXY EDUCATION • CLINIC INSTRUCTOR

-ean Taft-Morales was born and raised in Washington, DC and has been climbing since age 12.
+Sean Taft-Morales was born and raised in Washington, DC and has been climbing since age 12.
 They are the Director of Sportrock Climbing Guides, and have over 15 years of professional climbing instruction and guiding under their belt.
 They’re also an American Mountain Guides Association (AMGA) Rock Guide and an SPI Provider.
 Sean has been a key part of the AMGA Affinity programs and has taught or assessed all of the LGBTQIA+ Affinity SPI Programs.
 They also have also volunteered to travel to Afghanistan to teach Ascend: Leadership Through Athletics, a women's climbing group, an SPI instructor course.
 Together they set some of the first routes in the Panjshir Province.

 -

-YOGA INSTRUCTOR
+CLINIC INSTRUCTOR

 -